Mregussek/MAREngine-docs/references/classes-ecs/entitycollection.rst

 +--------------------------------------------------------------------+-------------------------+

 ``m_scene`` is a pointer to :ref:`SceneRegistry<class_SceneRegistry>` instance.
 Using this pointer we can add, remove, remove and do other stuff with components.
-It is some sort of storage of every entity.
-By default it ``nullptr``.
+It is some a of storage of every entity.
+By default it is a ``nullptr``.